curiousquantumelephant777/Coherent-Microtubule-Manifolds/README.md

 * **Process:** Microtubules act as quantum computers where wavefunction collapse occurs, this wavefunction collapse equates to consciousness level (e.g., microtubule pattern disruption has been observed in anethesized states, which represent a state of relative unconsciousness).

 ### 2. Chemical Software: The Aromatic "Wedge"
 * **Facilitators:** Phenethylamines and GTF2I gene deletion (Williams-Beuren Syndrome), which I propose is a phenethylamine "mimic" phenotype. **Childhood states of consciousness** (especially early childhood) could also facilitate this coherent state.
+This was inspired by reading about Dr. Grob's and Dr. Danforth's pilot study on MDMA and social anxiety in autistic adults.
+This led me to do a deep dive into Williams Syndrome, a condition I've always been fascinated about, where I see parallels in social functioning that mirror the acute effects of MDMA.
 * **GTF2I as the Resonance Rheostat:** I hypothesize that the GTF2I gene acts as a regulatory rheostat.
 It determines whether the 7q11.23 manifold collapses into a **Harmonic Resonance** (WS-like) or a **Jagged Interference** (ASD-like) state.
 * **Function:** These compounds, whether endogenous or exogenous, promote $\pi$-bond stacking, increasing the coherence time ($\tau$) of the quantum state.
 * **The WS Phenotype:** Williams Syndrome as a natural state of high-coherence/low-resistance.